-Millennials are often accused of being a selfish generation focused solely on getting their own needs met.
+Millennials are often accused of being a selfish generation focused on their own needs.
 However, this is not a complete picture.
 While trying to achieve their own goals, millennials play a much bigger role in caregiving for older adults than any other generation.
 Sadly, they don’t get credit for this.
 One out of four family caregivers in the U.S. is a millennial.
 As Baby Boomers age and need more support, this young group is becoming an increasingly important part of the caregiving workforce

 Recasting the “me-first” Millennial image with a more accurate one, the SCAN Foundation has launched a campaign called Do You Give A Care?
 Creating a community of Millennials and Get X’ers who are empowered by knowledge and taking on the responsibility of caring for a loved one is their goal.